djalbat/sufficient/README.md

 ### Invoking controller methods

-Aside from being required above, the controller should normally only be required, and therefore its methods only invoked, from within the view classes.
-Furthermore, the controller's methods should be invoked only in response to user events.
+Aside from being imported above, the controller should normally only be imported, and therefore its methods only invoked, from within the view classes.
+Furthermore, these methods should be invoked only in response to user events.
 Typically:

 ```
 class ResetPasswordButton extends Element {